You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 NCAA

 The NCAA (National College Athletic Association) is the governing body for most college athletics programs in the United States with over 1,100 member institutions across three divisions (Divisions I, II, and III).
 These divisions vary in terms of scholarship opportunities, funding, and the level of competition.
 NCAA Division I and II schools offer athletic scholarships to student-athletes, which can cover part or all of their tuition, depending on the sport and the school.
 Division III schools do not offer athletic scholarships but may provide other forms of financial aid.
 Division I schools tend to have the highest level of competition and the most extensive athletic programs.
 The NCAA has strict academic eligibility requirements for student-athletes.
 These requirements include maintaining a minimum GPA and completing a specified number of credit hours each semester.
+The Initial Eligibility Standards brochure can be found as a PDF attachment at the end of this article

 Note: Please see the Administrator and Accordance Statement on p.
 13